 All the birds perched high and ignored everybody.
 Only a Pileated Woodpecker broke tradition and executed a cheeky fly by so violent I nearly wet myself.
 Then, he laughed, the handsome bastard.
 He probably knew all about me: I’m the one who’s been pining to see a Lazuli Bunting for years, not realizing every “bluebird” I’ve spotted since moving to Oregon was a freaking Lazuli Bunting.
 Damned Sibley’s.

 The tiniest people I met were living in a gigantic hippy colony of absolute communism.
 See that dead tree?
 You can’t tell from a still photo but its entire surface is flickering in the sun like a glitter ball.

 Other logs had cuter inhabitants with better outfits.
 What can I say?
 I’m biased in favor of fur.
 All four of these little guys moved pretty fast whenever anything lurched by.
 When you’re tasty, you’re quick, that’s the Law of Nature.
 I think it’s the 12th Law.

-I lingered as long as possible, absorbing the droning lullaby of sleepy crickets and the rustle of new leaves.
-There’s a spiritual euphoria in nature, as compelling as it is ubiquitous, that makes empaths want to bottle it and take it home.
-The closest I’ve come is pausing for long interludes and “soaking” like this, committing every sensory pleasure on the trail to memory on an emotional hard drive.
+I lingered as long as possible, absorbing the droning lullaby of crickets and the rustle of new leaves.
+There’s a spiritual euphoria in nature, compelling and constant, that makes empaths want to bottle it and take it home.
+The closest I’ve come to that is pausing and “soaking” like this, committing every sensory memory to an emotional hard drive.
 Proof of its effectiveness is the fact that even now, typing in my cool office of polished wood and scrubbed walls, I can still smell the soft candy sweetness of those lupines in the warm wind.